11 October 2025

 Lectio Divina

-Imagine you are with the disciples.
-What are your thoughts and feelings when you hear Jesus announce that he has come not “to establish peace on the earth… but rather division”?
+Imagine you are with the apostles when they ask Jesus to increase their faith.
+What are your thoughts and feelings when you hear Jesus’ response?

 Sunday Snippets